 - the staff resources available.

 To determine the type of service we can offer, all requests for services must first go through our Intake process and meet our Case Acceptance Criteria.
-The following are the types of services our intake specialists, advocates, and attorneys can offer through the Protection and Advocacy programs.
+The following are the services our intake specialists, advocates, and attorneys can offer through the Protection and Advocacy programs.

 Information and Referral

 Our Intake Specialist and Advocates have access to a wide range of information and resources they can share.
 During the intake process, they will talk with the person who is requesting services, ask about that person’s concerns, and try to better understand the person’s needs.
 If DRW is not able to help the person requesting services, our staff will do their best to provide information that can help them better understand and address their particular issue or concern on their own.
 Our staff may also provide a referral to another community resource or agency that offers the kind of service or support the person needs.

-DRW may offer short-term help in the form of coaching or technical assistance when someone needs support on the specifics of their situation so they can advocate on their own behalf or on the behalf of someone with a disability.
+DRW can offer short-term help such as coaching or technical help when someone needs support to advocate.
 Our advocates and attorneys will share their expertise and offer advice, information, resources, and the tools needed to help people self-advocate whenever possible so they can achieve positive results for themselves.

 Individual Case Representation

-When people need more substantial support, our advocates can provide advocacy or legal assistance and represent the person to third parties.
-This may be done through participation in meetings, correspondence, telephone calls, or through other means on behalf of the person.
-Advocates may also conduct investigations when there are allegations of abuse or neglect.
+When people need more substantial support, our advocates can provide advocacy or legal help.
+They can also represent the person to third parties.
+This may be done through meetings, correspondence, telephone calls, or through other means on behalf of the person.
+Our advocates may also conduct investigations when there are allegations of abuse or neglect.
 DRW is limited in the number of individual cases we can represent.
 See Case Acceptance Criteria for more details.